hkandala/hkandala-musings/cki366rok01b1cus18jrg60u4.md

 ## Why sharing files/folders across devices is still messy in 2020?

-This is going to be a long rant on the problems I faced when I wanted to transfer a large number of files between two devices.
-And how those problems helped me to explore various technologies like WebRTC, Wi-Fi Direct, etc.
+This article is going to be a long rant on the problems I faced when I wanted to transfer a large number of files between two devices.
+I bet many of you would have faced a similar issue at one time or another.
+I will also try to state the problem better by defining the requirements of an ideal file sharing app and what technologies can plausibly help in building it.

 So, recently I bought a new phone and I wanted to transfer all the files and folders (around 40GB) from my old phone to my windows laptop.
 Anyone would immediately think of connecting a USB cable and copying files.
 But my old phone has USB port issues, leaving me with the only wireless transfer.
 Well, with all the advancements in wireless technology it should be straightforward, right?
 I am not sure if I did it correctly, at least my experience was horrible.